 We never accept information which gives us an unfair advantage in a bid process.
-You should immediately report any such offers to your manager, the Group Head of Security, your local People Function or Legal Function, a Compliance Officer or through Safecall.
+You should immediately report any such offers to your manager, your local People Function or Legal Function, a Compliance Officer or through Safecall.

 Relationships with customers